WebValley2025/timeseries-forecasting/slides.md

 </div>

 <!--
 The most important of the three is stationarity.
 A lot of models assume that a series is stationary.
 When the future is similar to the past, it is easier to forecast.
 If a series isn't stationary, you can always transform it until it is.
-So, with that, let's move to the Jupyter notebook and see how we can do this irl.
+Let's move to the Jupyter notebook and see how we can do this irl.
 -->

 ---